sgraham/sgraham.github.io/_posts/2014-05-31-amazing-code-density.markdown

 Now comes some magic: the JMP jumps to loop+1.
 That is, into the middle of the LES instruction.
 This is then decoded as "1c 9f", which is "SBB AL, 0x9f".
-This is subtracts 0x9f from AL, which effectively randomizes AL, so we get the cycling letter pattern as we cycle through the loop, while maintaining the 0x02 in the top half of AX for the colour.
+This subtracts 0x9f from AL, which effectively randomizes AL, so we get the cycling letter pattern as we cycle through the loop, while maintaining the 0x02 in the top half of AX for the colour.

 After the SBB, we STOSW, XCHG and JMP again.
 This time we write a black byte, next time we write green, and repeat.
-We're still writing into random memory at this point, but eventually we get to 0xb8000, fill the screen, and then DI loops back to 0 and we start again.
+We're still writing into random memory at this point, but eventually we get to 0xb8000, fill the screen, and then DI overflows back to 0 and we start again.

 So, a summary of the bytes:

 "C4 1C" is used in two different ways for code (LES, SBB), and as data as well (though this loaded data value is unimportant).

-"9F" is the most amazingly reused byte: At first it's the very important LAHF which loads the colour into AH.
+"9F" is the most amazingly reused byte: At first, it's the very important LAHF which loads the colour into AH.
 Later, it's the operand to the SBB instruction, and is prime, so cycles effectively through the character set to randomize the output.
 Finally, it's loaded into the ES register as data along with 0xab to point more or less at video memory.

 "AB" is used in two ways, as the STOSW that does the main work of filling video memory, but also as data for the top part of the ES